automationmojo/akit-quickstart/docs/automation/_sources/usermanual/00-repository-branding.rst.txt

 Brand your Repository
 =====================
-Once you have create a new repository for your project or organization.
+Once you have created a new repository for your project or organization.
 You need to change some things in the repository to brand it for your organziation.
 The following sections describes the things that will need to be change in order to brand the repository for your organization.